Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears' +287 scoring differential (outscoring opponents by 9.3 points per game) is a result of scoring 72 points per game (58th in college basketball) while giving up 62.7 per contest (131st in college basketball).
+- The Bears average 72.0 points per game (58th in college basketball) while giving up 62.7 per contest (131st in college basketball).
+They have a +287 scoring differential overall and outscore opponents by 9.3 points per game.

-- Baylor's offense has been less effective in Big 12 matchups this year, averaging 69.6 points per contest, compared to its overall average of 72 PPG.
+- With 69.6 points per game in Big 12 action, Baylor is posting 2.4 fewer points per game in conference games compared to its season average (72.0 PPG).

-- The Bears are putting up 73.1 points per game when playing at home.
-Away from home, they are averaging 70 points per contest.
+- The Bears are averaging 73.1 points per game this year in home games, which is 3.1 more points than they're averaging in road games (70.0).

 © 2023 Data Skrive.
 All rights reserved.